de10rean/mezzanine_empty_project/README.md

 * Configure it int settings_local.py (privilege)
 [This](https://docs.djangoproject.com/en/1.11/ref/settings/#databases) can help you
 #### Static files config
-You can use [that](https://docs.djangoproject.com/en/1.11/ref/settings/#static-files) pies of Django documentation
+You can use [that](https://docs.djangoproject.com/en/1.11/ref/settings/#static-files) piece of Django documentation

 ## STEP #4
-Migrate your DB by using command:
+Migrate your DB by using command:<br>
 `python manage.py migrate`

 ## STEP #5 (optional)
-Create admin user for test that you project works, with this command:
+Create admin user for test that you project works, with this command:<br>
 `python manage.py createsuperuser`

 # USED DISTRIBUTIONS